jjgecon/EconJM_auto_doc_gen/output_docs/rfb_1/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 I am particularly drawn to Rockwool Foundation Berlin's commitment to addressing pressing economic and societal challenges through rigorous, data-driven research.
 My work aligns seamlessly with the institute's focus on applied economics and labor markets, as I employ advanced econometric techniques and large-scale media data to uncover cultural drivers of economic behavior and inequality.
-By leveraging unique datasets and high-performance computing, I aim to contribute to the Foundation’s evidence-based analysis while fostering international collaboration.
-Moreover, I value RFBerlin’s strong mentoring environment and interdisciplinary community, which offer an ideal platform to advance my research on culture, labor, and inequality within a policy-relevant framework.
+Moreover, I value RFBerlin’s strong mentoring environment and interdisciplinary community, which offer an ideal platform to advance my research on culture within a policy-relevant framework.